Table of Contents

 6. Obtain Authorization for the Purchase

-7. Enhance the Company’s Spending Plan
+7. Enhance the Company’s Payment Plan

 Order quantities and costs should be calculated in advance of starting a significant project in order to ensure that correct POs can be issued.
-The resulting more accurate budgeting should allow you to pursue such endeavours with more confidence.
+The resulting more accurate budgeting should allow you to pursue such endeavors with more confidence.

 What is a Purchase Order (PO) Number?